 The famous Routeburn Track starts from here (more on that later), but if you want a more relaxed hike, then the Glenorchy Boardwalk is your best option.
 This very easy hike begins at the jetty (where the famed red shed stands) and is 5 km (3 miles) long.
 It’s completely flat the whole way and includes a boardwalk section over the lagoon, so it’s stroller-friendly!

 After a few minutes in Glenorchy, you’ll realize it’s very reminiscent of middle earth (from the Lord of the Rings movies), and that’s because many of the scenes in the movies were filmed here.
 For example, Faramir Vs. The Oliphaunts is Twelve Mile Delta on the road in; and Isengard is Paradise, a short drive from town.

-The best way to see the filming locations is on a guided tour because they can be hard to find and often need a 4×4 vehicle to get to.
+The best way to see the filming locations is on a guided tour from Queenstown to Glenorchy.
+This is because the exact spots can be hard to find and often need a 4×4 vehicle to get to.
 This is why I highly recommend this organized tour, as it includes a visit to all the filming locations near Glenorchy.

 But, one of my favorite tours in Glenorchy is the Wilderness Jet because not only does it include a speedy jet boat ride down the Dart River, but halfway through, you can get out and explore a remote area and learn about the unique flora, fauna, and wildlife found here!

 Related Read: You can also read my personal opinions on all of the top LOTR tours here.